Home Service Marketing Benchmarks: What Should You Actually Be Paying Per Lead?

 Tracking benchmarks once is useful.
 Tracking them every month is what actually moves the needle.

 Pull these numbers from every lead source each month: cost per lead, cost per sale, close rate, and total revenue generated.
+For the full list of marketing metrics every home service owner should track, most operators only track two of the ten that actually predict revenue.
 A simple spreadsheet works.
 Your CRM works better if it supports full-funnel attribution.

 Compare your CPL and CPC against the trade-specific medians above.
 If you’re a roofer paying $300 per lead, you’re above the $228 median and should look at your targeting, landing pages, or ad copy.
 If you’re a pool company at $30 per lead, you’re outperforming and might benefit from increasing spend.